Print this article Print this article | Read this article in: | PT| ES| IT |

 Free_picture_editing_software_guide_size_485.jpg

-As you probably know, there are already many web-based image-editing services that let you edit your pics directly from your browser window.
+As you probably know, there are already many web-based image editors that let you edit your pics directly from your browser window.
 But what if you don't have an internet connection at your disposal?

-In this mini-guide I have hand-picked the best downloadable free picture editing software.
-And what is best, some of these image editing tools are cross-platform, making them available for PCs, Macs and Linux type computers.
+In this mini-guide I have hand-picked the best downloadable free picture editing programs.
+And what is best, some of these image editing tools are cross-platform, making them available for PCs, Macs and Linux computers.

 1. GIMP